DinoChiesa/Apigee-SAML-IDP-for-Firebase/README.md

    | `fbase_authDomain`  | the Firebase Auth domain (eg `PROJECT-NAME.firebaseapp.com`) |

+5. Build the web app.

+   The SAML IdP depends on a webapp to support signin from the browser.
+The structure and logic for the webapp is in the [signin-webapp](./signin-webapp) diretory.
+It gets served from the signin Proxy endpoint.

+   To get the HTML, CSS, and JS that the webapp uses, into the API proxy,

 5. Deploy the API Proxy:
    ```
    apigeecli apis create bundle -f apiproxy --name apigee-saml-idp -o $ORG --token $TOKEN